zhengqu-x/IPALM/readme.txt

 The matrices should be entered either in LIBSVM format.

 We include in the folder datas/ 16 datasets news20scale2, rcv1, rcv2, rcv1mc, news20binary, news20binary_bp, ijcnn1, w4a, w6a, w7a, w8a, a7a, a8a, a9a, real-sim, covtype, downloaded or modified from https://www.csie.ntu.edu.tw/~cjlin/libsvm/, that are used in our experiments.
+Since real-sim is too large to upload, readers need to download it by themselves and save it as matrix_realsim.
+Datasets news20binary, news20binary_bp and covtype are zip files.
+So readers need unzip them before running the following commands.